• Skip to primary navigation

 You can store it covered in the fridge using plastic wrap for up to 5 days.
 It also freezes well.
 You can freeze it for up to 3 months.

-collage of hummingbird cake for pinterest
+collage images of hummingbird cake recipe for pinterest

 More delicious cake recipes:

-• Coconut Pound Cake
+Chocolate Pound Cake Recipe

 5 from 5 votes